remko/age-plugin-se/README.md

 EOF
 ```

-Decrypting your passage entries will now ask for touch ID.
+Decrypting your passage entries will now ask for Touch ID.

 If you should ever lose access to the device bound to your private key: